7 Days in Croatia Itinerary: Realistic Routes That Actually Work

 Lastovo

-Read more about the Lastovo here ↳
+Read more about Lastovo here. ↳

 Trogir

-Read more about Trogir here ↳
+Read more about Trogir here. ↳

 Vis

-Read more about Vis here ↳
+Read more about Vis here. ↳

-Read more about Brac here ↳
+Read more about Brač here. ↳

 Korčula

-The long, slender island of Korcula lies just off the coast of the Peljesac Peninsula.
-Here on Croatia’s sixth largest island, visitors can spend time discovering a taste of traditional Croatian food and wine.
-Medieval walls ring the attractive Korcula Town itself and host a wealth of historic architecture.
-Elsewhere, the island boasts pine forests, olive trees, hidden coves, and beautiful beaches.
+The long, slender island of Korčula lies just off the coast of the Peljesac Peninsula.
+Here on Croatia’s sixth-largest island, you can spend time discovering a taste of traditional Croatian food and wine.

-Read more about Korcula here ↳
+Read more about Korčula here. ↳

 Kotor, Montenegro

-Read more about Kotor here ↳
+Read more about Kotor here. ↳

 Krka National Park